 |Brown||8K+||Hard, physically and technically||60 - 80 mins|

 High calibre large orienteering events to decide regional or British champions in each age class.
 Open to all British Orienteering members who hold a British passport or have been present in the UK for at least three of the six months preceding the competition.
-Colour-coded courses are often available for those that want to experience the buzz of a big event, but aren't ready for the challenge of a championship course.
+Colour-coded courses are often available as well as championship courses.
 Pre-entry is essential via Fabian4 or SiEntries.

 A variety of levels of competition all over the world and throughout the year for all orienteers.
 Southdowners regularly travel abroad to compete and especially enjoy summer multi-day events such as Swiss O-Week, POM, O-Ringen and the Fin5.